Sangeetha2022/github/docs/design/template_document/add_new_template_documentation.md

 # Add new template to geppetto
 ## Aim:
- This document for procedure of adding new template in geppetto application geppetto can make different types of UI designs by user friendly designed template web pges and template screens.
+ To layout the procedure to add new template to geppetto application.
+Geppetto can different different types of UI designs by user friendly designed template web pges and template screens.
 ## Requirements:
-We need geppetto UI application and some node application server for adding the new template. what are the applications need to be list out below:
+We need geppetto UI application and some node application server for adding the new template.
+List of applications needed are listed below:

 -Template html file